OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

     *	CONFCOMPUTE
     *	FEDERATIVELEARNING
 6. Completely **new application security controls** have to do with indirect prompt injection of GenAI: PROMPTINPUTVALIDATION and INPUTSEGREGATION
-7.	**Limit the amount of data and the time it is stored**, if it is sensitive, with differential privacy as a special approach (DATAMINIMIZE, ALLOWEDDATA, SHORTRETAIN, DIFFPRIVACYTRAINING)
+7.	**Limit the amount of data and the time it is stored**, if it is sensitive, with data obfuscation as a special approach (DATAMINIMIZE, ALLOWEDDATA, SHORTRETAIN, OBFUSCATETRAININGDATA)
 8. AITRANSPARENCY.
 Be **transparent** by providing information to users that AI is used and how, so people can adjust their expectations on accuracy.
 9.	**Datascience runtime** controls when using the model:
     *	DETECTODDINPUT